 - Mould may appear after a flood, once the water has receded.
 As mould grows and spreads, it releases particles, spores and compounds that can be breathed into the lungs and cause health problems. - Watch out for the presence of musty, earthy or alcohol-like odors and the appearance of greenish or blackish splotches on walls or ceilings or inside cabinets. - Throw out porous materials that may contain mould. - For small, easy-to-clean surfaces of less than 1 square metre, remove mould with a home cleaning product not containing chlorine bleach according to the manufacturer's instructions.
-Be sure to dry the surface well after cleaning. - For cleaning on a larger scale (surfaces larger than 1 square metre, multiple surfaces, difficult-to-clean surfaces, etc.) or if mould returns after you clean, call in a firm specializing in post-disaster clean-up registered with the Régie du bâtiment du Québec.
+Be sure to dry the surface well after cleaning. - If surfaces need cleaning on a larger scale (surfaces larger than 1 square metre, multiple surfaces, difficult-to-clean surfaces, etc.) or if mould returns after you clean, call in a firm specializing in post-disaster clean-up.